 People usually associate PTSD with soldiers, but we often forget the ravages this illness has on smaller bodies who have lived through private wars and forgotten battles.
-Yesterday, we shared about how our weighted blankets can help soldiers battling PTSD, a burden they carry from combat.
-Today, we recognize the similar struggles that many children face as the result of violence, disaster, and abuse.
+We have shared about how our weighted blankets can help soldiers battling PTSD, a burden they carry from combat.
+We also recognize the similar struggles that many children face as the result of violence, disaster, and abuse.
 We must remember the soldiers, and we must not forget the children.

 According to the National Center for PTSD, 5% of adolescents meet the standard criteria for PTSD.
 Additionally, “In 2011, child protective services in the United States received 3.4 million referrals, representing 6.2 million children.”
 These children had either experienced or witnessed abuse, assault, neglect, or violence.
 Such violence could have been experienced in their communities or within their own homes.